hxjz233/PHYS150grader/README.md

 ## All outputs, to sum up
 1. updated gradebook
-2. grading summary of current assignment
+2. grading summary and wrong answers of the current assignment
 3. feedback folder for grading details, and should be received as comments of the corresponding homework in the student's view

 ## Misc